Q&A on UWCSEA Admissions

 UWCSEA has an annual application cycle.
 This means that each September, families can apply for entry the following August.
 Although it is not possible to apply further in advance than this, we do have a Registration of Interest.
-Please register if you would like to be sent a reminder email before applications open for the year of entry you are looking for and when Open Days are coming up.
+Please complete the form if you would like to be sent a reminder email before applications open for the year of entry you are looking for and when Open Days are coming up.

 Does UWCSEA have a wait list?